 BINARY collation unless required otherwise.

-In the stand-alone installation of DuckDB two simple collations are included:
+In the stand-alone installation of DuckDB three collations are included:

 NOCASE collation compares characters as equal regardless of their casing.
 The